 Reference · Archetypes

 Every customer in your database is classified into one of 18 behavioural archetypes on their first purchase.
-Each archetype has its own silence window, message family, and warning signals.
-The classification drives every decision BHASM makes about that customer.
+Each archetype has its own buying rhythm, message family, and signal stack.
+The classification fires every decision BHASM makes for that customer.

 Archetype 01